Benonking/simple_shell/README.md

 # C - Simple Shell

-In this project we code a simple shell in C programming lanuage works on a UNIX system command line.
-The shell allows one to type a command and where applicable the command will be executed and output given to the user.
+In this project we code a simple shell in C programming lanuage which works on a UNIX system command line.
+The shell allows one to type a command and where applicable the command will be executed and output given back to the user.
 If the command is not recognised it will display an error.
-This shell looks for specific buildt-in functions e.g: cd , exit, etc and other functionalities like memory leaks and running of executables found in environmment variables eg: ls,pwd, echo, which.
+This shell looks for specific buildt-in functions e.g: cd , exit, etc and other functionalities like memory leaks and running of executables found in environmment variables eg: ls, pwd, echo, which.

 ## Usage
 The files in this repository were all compiled on an Ubuntu 20.04 LTS machine following the [Betty style guidlines](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl) using:
 ```
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
 ```
-To start the shell simply run: `./shs`
+To start the shell simply run: `./shs`.
 To exit the shell run: `exit`

 ## Buitins